cirosantilli/linux-cheat/vm/vagrant/README.md

 The machine is running on the background.

-Access the box configured in current dir via ssh:
+Access the box configured in current dir via SSH:

     vagrant ssh